simplyequipped/qdxcat/README.md

 pip3 install qdxcat
 ```

 **Note:** Linux operating systems may require that a user be added to the *dialout* group to access serial ports without *sudo*.
 Check if the current user is a member of the *dialout* group using the `groups` terminal command.
-If *dialout* is not listed, add a user to the group using the following terminal command:
+If *dialout* is not listed, add the user *USERNAME* to the group using the following terminal command:

 ```
-sudo usermod -a -G dialout *user*
+sudo usermod -a -G dialout USERNAME
 ```

 A restart may be required for group changes to take effect.